Share content and collaborate with others using MATLAB® Drive™ online. Some key features:

-If you do not have an eligible MATLAB license, you can send up to 10 'Can View' personal invitations and 10 'Can Edit' personal invitations per folder.
+If you do not have an eligible MATLAB license, you can share a folder with:

 You can have up to 100 shared folders.
 This total includes both folders shared by you (regardless of whether anyone has accepted any invitations) and folders shared with you (excluding those you haven't accepted).
 Sub-folders to a shared folder are not included in this limit.